gonzo-engineering/.github/profile/README.md

 ## The Web Is Decadent and Depraved

 Gonzo Engineering is a project devoted to building free, open source tools for the benefit of journalists, musicians, and other creatives.
-It is guided by the principle that technology should work in support of artists - not instead of them.
+It is guided by the principle that technology should work in support of keen minds - not instead of them.

 <!--